EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 bash run.sh
 ```

 After starting the container, either via `ces-run podman` or `bash run.sh`, we can open a browser tab and access RStudio at `localhost:8787`.
-We can log in using the credentials `root` and `test` for a username and password respectively.
+We can log in using the credentials `root` for the username and our password selected above.
 From within RStudio, we can then run our script, which can be found in `/src`, and then copy our output to `/safe_output` so that it can be preserved after we exit the container.

 The container is running successfully if:

 - Your log-in is successful.
-- The `rstudio` user - your username within the container - has full access to SHS directories `/safe_data`, `/safe_outputs` and `/scratch`.
+- The 'root' user - your user within the container - has full access to SHS directories `/safe_data`, `/safe_outputs` and `/scratch`.
 - The files saved in `/safe_outputs` and `/safe_data` (when writing permission is granted by IG) have correct permission on the host, that is, you.

+!!! note

+    You are only 'root' within the context of the container, not outside of it.

 ### Example 3 - Step 4.
 Pull and run container inside your Safe Haven